gregkroon/iacmonboarding/README.md

 ### HARNESS_REPO

 - **Type**: String
-- **Description**: The repository name where Terraform configurations are stored.
+- **Description**: The repository name where Terraform manifests for the tenant are stored.
 - **Value**: `terraform-s3`

 ### HARNESS_WORKSPACE_ID